svaksha/irssi-scripts/README.md

-# Shabble's Irssi Scripts
+# SVAKSHA's fork of Shabble's Irssi Scripts

-This repository contains a collection of scripts and things I have written or adapted from others to improve my (and maybe your!)
-Irssi using experience.
+This repo contains a collection of Perl scripts and stuff forked from Shabble's Irssi Scripts.

+## Copyright and License
+Copyrights belong to the respective authors who have licenced each Perl script file.

 ## What's In Here

-I never thought I'd end up writing so many scripts, so rather than give them each their own repository as might be sensible, they're all stuffed in here.

 The following is a brief list of the interesting scripts, and why you might want to use them.